-We are delighted to announce the lineup for Fall 2018’s Digital Dialogue series.
-The series will begin with our Fall Mixer, Wednesday September 12 at 12:30 pm.
+We are delighted to announce the lineup for the Fall 2018 Digital Dialogue series.
+The series will begin with our Fall Mixer, Wednesday, September 12 at 12:30 pm.
 We will then have seven incredible sessions.
 All Digital Dialogues will be held at 12:30 pm in the Maryland Institute for Technology in the Humanities Conference Room, 0301 Hornbake Library North.

 Digital Dialogues are open to the public and all are welcome.